WebAssembly/spec/spectec/test-prose/TEST.md

     - elemmode_u0 is DECLARE.

 Elem_ok
-- the table segment (ELEM rt expr* elemmode) is valid with the reference type rt if and only if:
+- the table segment (ELEM rt expr* elemmode) is valid with the reference type rt if:
   - For all expr in expr*,
     - the expression expr is valid with the value type rt.
     - the expression expr is constant.
   - the elemmode elemmode is valid with the reference type rt.

 Datamode_ok
-- the datamode datamode_u0 is valid if and only if:
+- the datamode datamode_u0 is valid if:
   - Either:
     - datamode_u0 is (ACTIVE 0 expr).
     - |C.MEMS| is greater than 0.